IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

    endf_dict['33/1/subsection[1]/MT1'] = 1

-The complete covariance matrix can be composed of summing up several covariance matrix, perhaps containg contributions associated with different sources of uncertainty.
+The complete covariance matrix can be composed of summing up several covariance matrices, perhaps containg contributions associated with different sources of uncertainty.
 Each of these contributions is stored in its own sub-subsection.
 There are two types of sub-subsections referred to as NI-type and NC-type.
 The variables ``NC`` and ``NI``